Craving Some Creativity

 • Items that broke and need replaced (ornaments, lights, etc.)

-• Items that you are on the verge of purging (if you don’t use it the next year – you know what you gotta do!)
+• Items that you’re on the verge of purging (if you don’t use it the next year – you know what you have to do!)

 Now that you have made a list – keep it around until step 4.

-Close up of open storage bin with items neatly packed and holiday list for next year's needs/wants on top.
+Close up of open storage bin with items neatly packed and holiday list for next year's needs and projects on top.

 Step 3- Purchase sturdy bins similar in size